michaelsazbon/secureview/README.md

 # SecureView (Nov 2016)
-R&amp;D and POC for Android App based on Xamarin and Tesseract OCR lib for decrytpting encrypted texts on computer screen witj your mobile
+R&amp;D and POC for Android App based on Xamarin and Tesseract OCR lib for decrytpting encrypted texts on a computer screen with your mobile

 # Overview